TajaKuzman/NER-recognition/README.md

 Extracted JSON files are dictionaries which consist of the following keys:
  - "labels" (list of NE labels used in the dataset)
- - "train", "dev", "test" (dataset splits - in case of Croatian and Serbian datasets)
+ - "train", "dev", "test" (dataset splits)
- - "dataset" (in case of Slovenian datasets which are not separated into splits)

 "train", "dev", "test" and "dataset" are also dictionaries, with the following keys:
  - "sentence_id" (original sentence id)
  - "words" (word forms)
  - "labels" (NE labels)

+Croatian and Serbian datasets already have information on splits, so we split them according to the original splits.
+The Slovenian datasets are originally not split into train, dev and test subset - we split them in 80:10:10 train-dev-test ratio according to doc ids (we extract doc ids and randomly split them into train-dev-test).
+The Slovenian Elexis WSD dataset does not have doc ids (and sentences are not connected), so we split them according to sentence ids.

 To use them for classification with the simpletransformers library:
 ```